txddy-p/Obsidian/Tax Planning.md

 - collected by business on behalf of the state:
 	- Value Added Tax (VAT AT 15 %) (VAT OUTPUT AND VAT INPUT)
 	- Petrol
-	- Sin Taxes (Alcohol and Tobacco)
+	- Sin Taxes (Alcohol and Tobacco) - Excise
 	- Transfer duties on property sales
 	- Import duties
 # Difference between Income and Capital
 - Taxes affecting individuals DIRECTLY are Income tax and Capital Gains Tax (CGT).
-- Capital gains or losses seen to be gains or losses on disposal of assets such as house, car or shares provided the seller does not make a living from it.
+- Capital gains or losses seen to be gains or losses on disposal of assets provided the seller does not make a living from it.
 - These transactions are called Capital transactions
 - Distinction sale of shares –
 	- Keep it for 3 years DEEMED CGT